 Some common vestibular conditions that are routinely treated with vestibular rehabilitation include:

 Age related dizziness and imbalance

 Vestibular disorders often affect participation in all aspects of life (work, social, leisure and roles within the home), which reduces quality of life and will lead to changes in mood.

 What is involved in vestibular rehabilitation?

 Vestibular rehabilitation consists of graded exercises of the head, eye and neck as well as balance and strength training.
-Manual treatment to help re-calibrate your vestibular system may also be appropriate.
+Manual treatment to help re-calibrate your vestibular system may also be appropriate such as the Epley Maneuver.
 It is an evidence-based treatment aimed at reducing symptoms of vertigo, dizziness, visual disturbance and imbalance through re-educating and training the vestibular and balance system.
 Treatment programs are personalised, dependent on assessment findings and advice is given to help manage symptoms with daily activities.

 Who provides Vestibular Rehabilitation?